spwisner/behavioral-observation-of-students-in-schools-api/README.md

 ## ERD

 The relationship of this api is one to many.
-That is, one user can have many students, many settings, and many observations.
+That is, one user can have many students, many sessions, and many observations.
 For a visualization of this relationship, view the following:

 ![alt text](https://cloud.githubusercontent.com/assets/13546265/24553797/6aa48118-15f9-11e7-8647-911ac7f9e1b4.png "ERD")